 When compared to gas, diesel is lighter, easier to carry, safer, cheaper and more readily available.
 Installing diesel appliances does not require a license, so you can easily DIY.
 Having just one fuel (aside from the sun) with one fuel tank saves space, and diesel is much easier to top up when half empty than a gas bottle.

 All diesel appliances have externally vented exhausts so do not bring any smoke, smell or moisture into your tiny house or cabin, helping to keep it dry, fresh and mould free.

-Diesel is ideal for heating tiny homes.
-With over 40 hours run time for a 2kW heater from a 10L fuel tank, it is cost effective to operate, has a fast heat up time and can operate overnight safely.
+Diesel is ideal for heating off grid tiny homes.
+With 40-100 hours run time for a 2.2kW heater from a 10L fuel tank, it is cost effective to operate, has a fast heat up time and can operate overnight safely.
 Even if you have a wood fire, a diesel heater can still be handy for quickly heating up your home when you arrive late at night and don’t want to start a fire, or can be left on a low setting to keep things warm overnight.
 Because you can set the temperature, the heater won’t turn on until your fire is out and the temperature drops.

 Dieselheat has a number of options to heat your tiny home.
 Firstly, we can provide a modified RV/caravan heater kit like the Belief 2.2kW diesel air heater.
-This can be hidden in a cupboard or installed in our custom made wooden box, which allows it to be wall mounted.
+This can be hidden in a cupboard or placed outside.
+Typical kits are shown below.

 The advantage of these heaters is that they are very compact, are relatively inexpensive, start up quickly, and pump out a lot of heat in a short time.